Learn How To Stop Your Dog From Chewing Their Bed

-Have you ever thought “I think my dog chew that out of spite”?
+Have you ever thought “I think my dog chews that out of spite”?
 Well, that’s never the case.
-Your dog isn’t anxious “out of spite” and them chewing your laptop’s cables wasn’t because “they knew those were important”.
-If your dog chews something you didn’t want to, it’s on you as the owner because you didn’t puppy-proof your home.
+Your dog isn’t anxious “out of spite” and them chewing your laptop cable wasn’t because “they knew those were important”.
+If your dog chews something important to you, it’s on you as the owner because you didn’t puppy-proof your home.

-PRO TIP: If you’ll be putting your dog on their crate for long periods of time (1+ hours) it’s very important to provide plenty of exercise and positive attention through play time once you get home.
+PRO TIP: If you’ll be putting your dog in their crate for long periods of time (1+ hours) it’s important to provide plenty of exercise and positive attention through playtime once you get home.
 If not, your bored pup will misbehave every time you leave the house.

 Don’t chase them

-If your dog is chewing something they shouldn’t or that could be dangerous to their health, your first instinct might be to lounge after them.
-However, this could be counter effective: your pup will either get scared or think you want to play.
-In both cases they won’t release the item.
-A better way is to offer a replacement object, like a toy.
+If your dog is chewing something they shouldn’t or that could be dangerous to their health, your first instinct might be to chase after them.
+However, this get you the opposite reaction: your pup will either get scared or think you want to play.
+In both cases, they won’t release the item.
+A better method is to offer a replacement object, like a toy.
 Praise them once they let go.

 PRO TIP: While you offer a chewable toy, use a command in a firm voice.
 This can be anything, but it should be short and easy to remember.
 “Release” should work well.
 Eventually, your dog will associate the word with “letting go”.
 That way, you’ll be able to use it even when you don’t have a toy to offer.

-Chew-Proof Dog Beds: How To Choose The Right Bed
+How To Choose The Right Chew Proof Dog Bed

 Looking for an anti-chew dog bed?
 While there isn’t a single bed that will once and for all make your dog stop chewing it, mouthy dogs respond better to some beds than others.
 Here’s what you should look out for: